11. Floating Point

 Floating Point Multiplication

 Multiply and divide are not enough.
-Our commitment to strong abstraction discourages users from examining the representations of floating point numbers.
+Our commitment to strong abstraction discourages users from examining the representations of floating-point numbers.
 Floating point hardware designers do not face this constraint.
 They advertise the exact number format and encourage users to take advantage of it.
 If we do not do this, we must provide tools for operations that may be trivial, such as testing the sign of numbers, or testing for zero.

-We also need to support import and export of floating point numbers.
+We also need to support import and export of floating-point numbers.
 Users need to convert to and from textual and IEEE standard format.
 We convert from our format to IEEE format by picking off the sign, aligning the point in the mantissa, and then dealing with the exponent.
 Our 32-bit exponent has an extraordinary range, so overflow and underflow are problems.
-The following somewhat oversimplified code does this:
+The following somewhat oversimplified C code does this:

-The bias of the IEEE format is 127, yet in the above code, we used a bias of 126.
+Again, we have declared the parameter to be a const indicating that this function will not change the myFloat value passed to it.
+Also note that the bias of the IEEE format is 127, yet in the above code, we used a bias of 126.
 This is because the code is doing two things with one operation.
 First, it is decrementing the original exponent by one to account for the fact that our numbers were normalized in the range 0.5 to 1.0, while IEEE numbers are normalized in the range 1.0 to 2.0.
 Second, it is adding 127, the actual bias.

 The range check on the exponent in the above code uses the bounds –148, –125 and 128 for denormalized and normalized numbers instead of the bounds –149, –126 and 127 specified for the IEEE format.
 Again, this difference is because of the change in normalization rule between the IEEE model and our word-based model.